jaredkrinke/log/content/posts/programming-languages/minimal-dev-env.md

 Feel free to [skip over the obligatory whining about today's bloat](#the-plan).

 # Back in my day...
 I think the first computer I ever used was a [Commodore 64](https://en.wikipedia.org/wiki/Commodore_64).
 Wikipedia tells me that it had a 1 MHz processor and 64 KB of RAM, all packed into an "obese keyboard" form factor.
-Despite being 100,000+ times slower (with a similar fraction of memory) compared to a modern computer, it could run a word processor, play games, and print documents.
+Despite being 1,000+ times slower (with hundreds of times less memory) compared to a modern computer, it could run a word processor, play games, and print documents.

 Later on, I remember installing Linux on a 1.44 MB floppy disk to turn an aging 486 computer into a network router.
 Even back then, that was impressive!